Robbie Baldwin: "Civil War"

 At the beginning of the "Civil War" storyline, the New Warriors attempt to apprehend a group of supervillains in Stamford, Connecticut, for their television reality show.
 Nitro, one of the criminals, creates an explosive blast that kills 612 civilians, including 60 children, as well as the New Warriors with the exception of Robbie Baldwin.
 This event triggers the push for superhero registration at the heart of "Civil War".
-Baldwin is presumed dead after the incident, but he is found alive after the blast launches him over 500 mi; his kinetic field kept him alive, but it "burned out" as a result.
+Baldwin is presumed dead after the incident, but he is found alive after the blast launches him over 500 mi; his kinetic field kept him alive, but was "burned out" as a result.

-After awakening from a coma, Baldwin is arrested by S.H.I.E.L.D. and placed in federal prison.
-Furthermore, his own mother disowns him.
-After he discovers his powers are still functional, Baldwin is taken to the new penitentiary called Negative Zone Prison Alpha.
-Reed Richards, the facility's creator, offers Baldwin the chance to testify before Congress.
-However, on the Capitol steps, Baldwin is shot by an assailant and taken away in an ambulance.
+After awakening from a coma, Baldwin is arrested by S.H.I.E.L.D.
+Reed Richards offers Baldwin the chance to testify before Congress, but he is shot by an assailant at the Capitol building.
 Although bullet fragments remain inoperably lodged near his spine, Baldwin recovers from the wound.
-Richards determines that Baldwin's powers are evolving.
-Baldwin thwarts an escape from the prison and says that he will comply with the Superhuman Registration Act.

-Overcome by guilt and driven insane by his treatment, Baldwin orders a new suit of armor that features 612 internal spikes, in honor of the victims of explosion in Stanford, to trigger his powers.
-60 of the spikes are larger than the rest, to represent the children who perished in the blast.
-Baldwin then rechristens himself "Penance" and is assigned to the Thunderbolts.
+It is later revealed that Baldwin's powers are now activated by pain.
+Baldwin orders a new suit of armor featuring 612 internal spikes, which represent the victims of explosion in Stanford and allow him to trigger his powers.

-The Penance revamp of the character is satirized in Deadpool/Great Lakes Avengers Summer Fun Spectacular, in which Squirrel Girl (who has a crush on Speedball and her first kiss) confronts Robbie after learning of his transformation into Penance.
-Robbie tells Squirrel Girl that he became Penance not out of guilt, but to become "deep" and to escape his comedy-character background.
-Furthermore, he reveals that he has created a similar costume for his pet cat Niels (who he has renamed "P-Cat, the Penitent Puss") while banging his head against the wall.